 In most cases of ascites, your doctor will refer you to a liver specialist, who may discuss a liver transplant.

-Since ascites prevents the flushing of salt through your pee, the first step is to cut down on the salt you eat, by a lot.
-Your doctor also may prescribe “water pills,” also called diuretics, to help flush the extra fluid from your body.
+Your doctor may prescribe “water pills,” also called diuretics, to help flush the extra fluid from your body.

 Two of the most common diuretics are: